 5. Segmented Video Formats Become a Necessity

-Interest in Instagram's standalone video app IGTV has skyrocketed in 2020.
+Interest in Instagram's standalone video app IGTV started creeping up after the introduction of support for horizontal video, before peaking in 2020.

-In 2018 the average U.S. household had 7 content-viewing devices.
+The average US household had 7 content-viewing devices.

-One innovative feature of Quibi is “Turnstyle”.
-Turnstyle allows viewers to see both horizontal and vertical views of the same scenes.
+One innovative feature of Quibi was “Turnstyle”.
+Turnstyle allowed viewers to see both horizontal and vertical views of the same scenes.

-While comedian Andrew Schulz uses rotating video to increase view throughs.
+While comedian Andrew Schulz uses rotating videos to increase view-throughs.

-But with less than 30% of viewers willing to turn their phone to watch an ad, matching the ad format to the platform on which it is presented is essential.
+But with less than 30% of viewers willing to turn their phones to watch an ad, matching the ad format to the platform on which it is presented is essential.